Amar Oak

-Amar Oak (अमर ओक); is an Indian classical and light music flautist.He is Famous from the Marathi singing reality show on Zee Marathi SA RE GA MA PA.He also performs a commeracial Show " Amar Bansi " which is based on his flute playing.
+Amar Oak is an Indian classical and light music flautist.He appeared on the Marathi singing reality show Sa Re Ga Ma Pa.
+He also performs a commercial Show " Amar Bansi " which is based on his flute playing.

 Career

 He has performed with artists such as Hridaynath Mangeshkar, Asha Bhosle, Hariharan, and Shankar Mahadevan.

 Oak is also working with the youth icons like Avdhoot Gupte, Swapnil Bandodkar, Vaishali Samant, Ajay - Atul, Saleel Kulkarni and many more.

 Oak has also performed with stalwarts like Tabla maestro Zakir Hussain, Suresh Wadkar and Ghazal maestro Ustd.Ghulam Ali (singer).